Getting help in the library

 Students from all three universities can see Hugh Stoddart, Royal Literary Fellow from the Royal Literary Fund.
-He is based in an office in the Drill Hall Library on Mondays and Tuesdays and can offer useful advice on academic writing skills.
-You can book sessions with him by emailing email@example.com.
+He will be based in the Drill Hall Library on Mondays and Tuesdays (term time only) and can offer useful advice on academic writing skills.
+You can book sessions with him by emailing firstname.lastname@example.org.

 Check our library events calendar for a list of workshops run in the Drill Hall by the Student and Learning Advisory Service.